Aabayoumy/Aabayoumy.github.io/content/posts/Secure-WinRM/index.md

 The final step is to configure the WinRM listener and firewall settings on each machine.
 We will use Group Policy to run commands and set firewall rules.

 1.  **Configure WinRM Listeners via Scheduled Tasks:**
     In your GPO, navigate to `Computer Configuration -> Preferences -> Control Panel Settings -> Scheduled Tasks`.
-Create three new **Immediate Task (At least Windows 7)** tasks to ensure WinRM is configured correctly.
+Create new **Immediate Task (At least Windows 7)** task with 3 Actions to ensure WinRM is configured correctly.

     *   **Task 1: Quick-configure WinRM for HTTPS**
         *   **Name:** `WinRM Quick-Config HTTPS`